microsoft/vscode-docs/docs/introVideos/intellisense.md

 # IntelliSense in VS Code

-In this tutorial we show you how to setup IntelliSense for JavaScript.
+In this tutorial, we show you how to set up IntelliSense for JavaScript.

-> Note: For using IntelliSense in additional languages consult the README of the languages extension.
-[Read more here](http://localhost:7000/docs/languages/overview).
+> Note: For using IntelliSense in additional languages, consult the language extension's README.
+[Read more here](/docs/languages/overview.md).

 <iframe src="https://www.youtube.com/embed/jVIe82TdmqE?rel=0&amp;disablekb=0&amp;modestbranding=1&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Outline

 * IntelliSense basics and how to set it up
-* Peek and go-to-definition
+* Peek and Go To Definition
-* Find all references
+* Find All References
-* Rename symbol
+* Rename Symbol

 ## Learn More

-* [Editing Evolved](/docs/editor/editingevolved) - Read the official documentation on editing productivity.
+* [Editing Evolved](/docs/editor/editingevolved.md) - Read the official documentation on editing productivity.
-* [JavaScript Projects (jsconfig.json)](/docs/languages/javascript#_javascript-projects-jsconfigjson) - Define a JavaScript project with jsconfig.json to get IntelliSense across files.
+* [JavaScript Projects (jsconfig.json)](/docs/languages/javascript.md#javascript-projects-jsconfigjson) - Define a JavaScript project with jsconfig.json to get IntelliSense across files.
-* [Node.js IntelliSense](/docs/runtimes/nodejs#_adding-a-jsconfigjson-configuration-file) - Setup IntelliSense for Node.js
+* [Node.js IntelliSense](/docs/runtimes/nodejs.md#adding-a-jsconfigjson-configuration-file) - Set up IntelliSense for Node.js.

 ## Next Video

-* [Advanced Code Editing](/docs/introvideos/codeediting) - Learn advanced editing tips and tricks.
+* [Advanced Code Editing](/docs/introvideos/codeediting.md) - Learn advanced editing tips and tricks.